If you’re thinking of starting a blog for your pet business in 2019, congratulations, you’ve made an excellent decision.

 Google also rewards websites with backlinks.
 Therefore, the more authoritative websites that link back to your posts, the better your ranking will be.

-You need to build back links organically, and that only happens when you have quality content worth linking to.
+But you need to build back links organically, and that only happens when you have quality content worth linking to.
+You can also build back links by writing guest posts on popular websites that are similar to yours.
+Not direct competitors, but businesses that complement your own.

 Focus on creating outstanding content consistently, and your organic SEO will happen automatically.

-It does pay to research the keywords your audience is using in Google to help this along.
-You should include these key phrases in your titles, subheads, images and body copy for an added organic boost.
+It does pay to research the keywords your audience is using in Google to help this along though.
+You should aim to include key phrases in your titles, subheads, images and body copy for an added organic boost.

-Use Google’s Keyword Planner.
-Pay attention to the alternative phrases offered and opt for the ones that have the highest searches with the lowest competition.
+Pay attention to the alternative phrases they suggest and opt for the ones that have the highest searches with the lowest competition.

 Build rapport with influencers

-Start by reaching out on social networks – strike a conversation, share their content and be helpful.
+Start by reaching out to pet bloggers on social networks – strike a conversation, share their content and be helpful.

 Don’t be a taker, be a giver.
 You want to build friendships, and friendships aren’t built on a one way street.

-Engage with the authority figures in your niche.
-Write a post about, for example, 10 blogs you should follow in… (your niche), and tag the blog owners on social media with a link to the post.
+Engage with these authority figures in your niche.
+Write a post about, for example, 10 dog bloggers you should follow in 2019, and tag the blog owners on social media with a link to the post.

-They’ll appreciate the mention and will likely retweet or share to their followers.
+They’ll appreciate the mention and will likely retweet or share with their followers.
 It’s a nice way to introduce yourself and build a beneficial relationship.

 Not everyone likes to consume content in big blocks of text.
 Mixing your content formats with imagery, video, infographics or even Slideshare presentations keeps your content fresh and digestible.